SAP-samples/teched2022-IN261/exercises/ex1/README.md

 ![Pic 4](/./images/IN261-ex1-5.png)

-10. Click on Event References
+10. Click on View Event References
 11. Now you can select your event on the left (Changed, Created) or click into the green box to expand the event description.
 You will see the Request body with example values.

 ![Pic 4](/./images/IN261-ex1-6.png)